 and actively involved in the areas of therapy of thoracic malignancy.

 Malignant pleural mesothelioma has been a central focus of

 A trimodality therapeutic approach based on

-extrapleural pneumonectomy and adjuvant
+extrapleural pneumonectomy and adjuvant chemotherapy and radiation

 was developed and examined in a consecutive series of patients.